Kmeakin/walrus-report/src/10-introduction.md

 decisions made in other languages.
 Knowledge of an imperative programming language such as C, C++ or Java is assumed.
-Knowledge of Rust and of a functional programming language such as Haskell could also be helpful to better understand some of the comparisons, but is not absolutetly necessary.
+Knowledge of Rust and of a functional programming language such as Haskell could also be helpful to better understand some of the comparisons, but is not absolutely necessary.

 A key inspiration of the design of the Walrus language is the Rust language.
-Rust does indeed fulfill many of the design criteria we gave earlier.
+Rust does indeed fulfil many of the design criteria we gave earlier.
 It guarantees that undefined behaviour will not be triggered, unless the programmer specifically opts in via use of the `unsafe` keyword to indicate that the code cannot be checked but is nevertheless safe.
-It provides high level abstractions such as type inference, algebraic datatypes and pattern pattern matching.
+It provides high level abstractions such as type inference, algebraic data types and pattern pattern matching.
 However, as we mentioned above, Rust's unwavering pursuit of performance requires the programmer to give undue attention to details of memory management that are often not relevant and limits the power of abstraction capabilities.

-Since we agree with many of the design decisions taken by Rust, we have often looked to Rust for inspiration in the design of the syntax and semantics of Walrus, whilst simplifying those aspects that we believe are unnecesarily complex for Walrus' lower performance requirements.
+Since we agree with many of the design decisions taken by Rust, we have often looked to Rust for inspiration in the design of the syntax and semantics of Walrus, whilst simplifying those aspects that we believe are unnecessarily complex for Walrus' lower performance requirements.
 Our hope is that Walrus will be attractive to other users of Rust admire many of its design choices but who share our frustration at the limitations imposed by its high performance